 \section{Abstract}

-This paper presents an alternative method to prove the heat kernel asymptotics for the Kodaira Laplacian with respect to the high power of a holomorphic Hermitian line bundle $(L,h^L)$ over a possibly non-compact Hermitian manifold $(M,\omega)$.
+This paper presents a simple method to prove the heat kernel asymptotics for the Kodaira Laplacian with respect to the high power of a holomorphic Hermitian line bundle $(L,h^L)$ over a possibly non-compact Hermitian manifold $(M,\omega)$.
+As a consequence, we give a direct proof of the holomorphic Morse inequalities on covering manifolds.
+Furthermore, we generalize it to the vector bundle via the $L^2$ Le Potier isomorphism and provide an algebraic version of the holomorphic Morse inequalities.
 The approach used in this work employs a scaling technique and is applicable to $M$ regardless of its compactness.

 {{{\sc Mathematics Subject Classification 2020}: 32W05, 35J05, 35P15.}}

 {{\sc Keywords}: Heat kernel asymptotics, holomorphic line bundles, Kodaira Laplacian}